Next project

 4. Attended site visits in company electric vehicles:

 Our company's electric vehicles have travelled over 100,000 miles collectively, almost half of this powered by the factory's solar panels.
-Also, we are working with suppliers to limit deliveries and better manage our Scope 3 emissions.
+We are also working with suppliers to limit deliveries and better manage our Scope 3 emissions.